AspenHumphrey/PocketSommelier/README.md

 - [ ]      - on cheese page filter by: soft/semi-soft/semi-hard/hard
 - [ ]      - on wine page filter by: red/white
 - [ ] 10.
 The user will be able to remove pairs from their favorites
 - [x] 11.
-Add more details to Pairs page
+Add more details to Pairs page Date Checked: November 14th